AMPATH/ampath-forms/docs/getting-started/create_a_form.md

 # Create a Form

-Below is a quick walkthrough that will help you go from zero to published in just a few minutes.
+Let's take you from zero to published in just a few minutes.

 ## Step 1.
 Log in